atinfinity/pointcloud_concatenate_ros2/README.md

 * `concat.launch`
   A sample launch file which highlights the necessary parameters and topics.
-  Launches a node which subscribes to 3 pointclouds, concatenates them and publishes the concatenated pointcloud in frame `base_link` at a frequency of 10 Hz.
+  Launches a node which subscribes to 3 pointclouds, concatenates them and publishes the concatenated pointcloud in frame `map` at a frequency of 10 Hz.

 ### **ROS topics**